JayaswalPrateek/MyCSnotesForME/Cpp.md

 			// son has 10
 			// papa has 20
 			```
 			- when the constructor of the child class is called then its not immediately executed, instead the parameterized parent class constructor is called by giving it one parameter of the parameterized child class constructor.
-After the parameterized parent class constructor executes the control goes back to the parameterized base class constructor and it gets executed.
+After the parameterized parent class constructor executes the control goes back to the parameterized base class constructor and then it gets executed
-- isA and hasA
+- <mark style="background: #D2B3FFA6;">isA and hasA</mark>
-	- a class can be used by another class in two ways: one by inheriting it (isA) and one by creating an object of it (hasA).
+	- a class can be used by another class in two ways: one by inheriting it (isA) and one by creating an object of it (hasA)
-	- when a class cuboid inherits a class rectangle, the cuboid is a rectangle.
+	- when a class cuboid inherits a class rectangle, the cuboid is a rectangle
-	- when a class table uses an object of rectangle then the table has a rectangle.
+	- when a class table uses an object of rectangle as its data member then the table has a rectangle
 - virtual parent classes
 	- 2 parent classes inherit from a grandparent class and a child class inherits from both the parent classes
 		- then the functions of the grandparent class can be accessed by 2 paths.
 This is multi path inheritance.
 			- to remove this ambiguity we use virtual parent classes
 				- just add keyword `virtual` before inheritance mode for the 2 parents
-- inheritance mode:
+- <mark style="background: #D2B3FFA6;">inheritance modes:</mark>
 	- if a class is inherited in public mode
 		- private cannot be accessed but public remains public and protected remains protected.
 	- protected mode: